soumyakumaria/Scholarship/README.md

 ## Tools Used
 * IDE: Eclipse
 ## Installation
 * Clone the complete repository on your local computer.
+Using the link :
 * Open Eclipse other IDEs can be used as well
 * Select File Tab
 * Select Open Projects from File System